privacysandbox/draft-ietf-protected-audience-key-value-service/draft-ietf-protected-audience-key-value-services.md

 Protected Audience is a privacy advancing API that facilitates interest group based advertising.
-Key Value Services are used by Protected Audience to provide real-time signals to buyers and sellers during ad selection.
+Key Value Services are used by Protected Audience to provide real-time signals to buyers and sellers during auctions performing ad selection.
 The Protected Audience proposal leverages Key Value services to incorporate real-time signals into ad selection.
 These services utilize User-Defined Functions (UDFs) to